Jwakefield97/CSC365-FinalProject/README.md

 # To run this project:
   * Place your youtube api credentials in the file modules/formatURL.js where it says "YOUR API CRED HERE"
   * Place your twitter api credentials in the file modules/apiCred.js.
-  * Run the command "npm install" to install the necessary dependcies.
+  * Run the command "npm install" to install the necessary dependencies.